Decatur, Indiana: 2020 census

 The average age for Decatur residents was 40.5 years.
 Of the total population, 6.8% were veterans and 15.8% have a visible or non-visible disability.
 An estimated 4.6% of residents are uninsured.

 Of the 4,278 households, 30.9% had children under the age of 18 living with them, 36.8% were married couples living together, 35% had a female householder with no spouse present, and 27.3% of the residents were never married.
 The average household size was 2.24.

 The median income for a household in the city was $45,149, and the median income for a family was $58,542.
 The per capita income for the city was $23,059.
 Additionally, 13.9% of the population were below the poverty line, a 57.4% difference from the 2020 census.
 This includes 15.4% of those under age 18 and 5.2% of those age 65 or over.
 There was a total of 4,572 housing units, with 64.3% being owned by residents and 12.5% being rented.

 Of the total residents of Decatur, 43.9% have a high school or equivalent degree and 12.9 have a bachelor's degree or higher.
 The latter is 70% lower than the state average.
 The majority of residents work in manufacturing (37.4%), education, social services and health care (14.2%) and retail (13.6%).

 Only 76.3% of residents had broadband internet access, in contrast to 80.1% of state residents.

 Government

 The government consists of a mayor and a city council.
 The mayor is elected in citywide vote.
 The city council consists of five members.
 Four are elected from individual districts.
 One is elected at-large.
 A clerk-treasurer is also elected in citywide vote.

 Education

 The local high school in Decatur is Bellmont High School; approximately 700 students attend BHS.
 Local elementary and middle school students attend Bellmont Elementary School and Bellmont Middle School.
 St. Joseph Catholic School serves students in grades K-8.
 Zion Lutheran School, Wyneken Memorial Lutheran School, and St. Peter-Immanuel Lutheran School also serve students in grades PK-8.

 Decatur has a public library, a branch of the Adams Public Library System.

-Economy

-Some of the larger employers in Decatur include Bunge Limited, Rev RV, and Thunderbird Products also known as Formula Boats, Arnold Lumber.